formigone/simple-graphql-client/README.md

    '''.format(limit=limit)
 ```

 This way you can write the query as a single string, and variables can be interpolated in a way that adds minimal noise to it.
-The main thing to remember here is that when you need a literal opening or closing bracket, you'll need two of them.
+The main thing to remember here is that when you need a literal opening or closing curly brace, you'll need two of them.
 A single `{}` pair indicates that a variable will be added there using the `.format()` method.
-You can add a token within single brackets as a placeholder for the `.format()` method.
+You can add a token within single braces as a placeholder for the `.format()` method.
 Example: `'hello, {name}'.format(name="Dave")`.